VideoNorms: Benchmarking Cultural Awareness of Video Language Models: Related Work

 \paragraph{Video Understanding and Video-Language Models}

-Modern VideoLLMs connect powerful vision encoders with LLMs with instruction tuning \citep{alayrac2022flamingo, liu2023llava}.
-Extensions to video unify image/video tokenization and improve temporal reasoning \citep{lin2024videollava}.
-Open families such as Qwen2-VL and InternVL further expand input resolution, multi-granular perception, and tool use \citep{wang2024qwen2vl, zhu2025internvl3exploringadvancedtraining}.
+Modern VideoLLMs connect powerful vision encoders with LLMs with instruction tuning \citep{alayrac2022flamingo, liu2023llava, lin2024videollava}.
 However, benchmarks predominantly target temporal or narrative understanding: MVBench, Video-MME, NExT-QA, TGIF-QA, MSRVTT-QA, MSVD-QA, and MovieQA \citep{li2024mvbench, fu2025videomme, xiao2021nextqa, jang2017tgifqa, xu2016msrvtt, tapaswi2016movieqa}.
-Closer to social reasoning, MovieGraphs annotates human-centric situations (relations, emotions, motivations) in movies \citep{vicol2018moviegraphs}.
+Closer to social reasoning, MovieGraphs annotates human-centric situations (relations, emotions, motivations) in movies \citep{vicol2018moviegraphs}, and \citet{mathur-etal-2025-social} explores social reasoning in videos.
 To our knowledge, none of these explicitly evaluate cultural norm adherence/violation.